U.S. House GOP targets noncitizen voting, even though it’s rare

 With Democrats controlling a slim majority in the Senate, the measure is unlikely to be brought up for a floor vote.

-Researchers and studies have shown that noncitizens rarely vote in federal elections.
+Researchers and studies have disproved that noncitizens vote in federal elections.
 The Heritage Foundation, a conservative think tank, conducted an analysis of election conduct from 2003 to 2023 and found 29 instances of noncitizens voting.

 A few cities and towns allow noncitizens to vote in local elections, a move that has spurred a GOP backlash and sparked a conservative national rallying cry about noncitizens voting.